So you wanna know how to get more freelance work? Stay busy as hell? Turn work away even?

 I’ve found that way above my technical skills lies something that will infinitely keep the work coming… customer service.

 I generally reply to e-mails with a voracious quickness and honesty.
 My clients really like that and don’t mind paying my rates to get that level of service.
 If someone wants that level of service but isn’t willing to pay for it- maybe they aren’t the best client for you.
-I like my clients to know what they are getting for their dollar and it isn’t always my skills they are buying, but rather the overall service I provide.
+I like my clients to know what they are getting for their dollar and it isn’t always my skills they are buying, but rather the overall service I provide, while I also use tools like a 1099-MISC tax form as this is a great way to manage our taxes.

 Real world example: I completed a project, invoiced the client and rolled the whole thing out.
 A few weeks later they decided they wanted to tweak something and asked that I go ahead and do it then invoice when done citing that that they know I have a 1 hour minimum.